Neptune Home: From Hammocks To International Lifestyle Brand

 In 2014, Neptune won HSBC’s Global Connections initiative – a yearly programme that recognises and rewards the UK’s most innovative, ffastest-growingbusinesses.
 Successful entrants are awarded lending and expert advice to encourage further development, especially in exports.
 Last year, this relationship with HSBC paved the way for a seven-figure funding package, and the opening of another 6 stores.

-In Part 2, I’m going to explore what I love about Neptune’s marketing.
+In Part 2, I’m going to explore Neptune’s marketing strategy

-Question: Are you familiar with the Neptune brand?
+Are you familiar with the Neptune brand?
 If so, what do you love about it?
-I love reading your feedback so please do take a moment to share let me know in the comments box below.
+I love reading your feedback so please do take a moment to tell me in the comments box below.

 Did you miss?